000deepak/Terraform_Project/Readme.md

 ## Create DynamoDB able
 1. go to create tables and give name same as given in backend.tf file
-2. give partion key as lockId of type string, create table
+2. give partion key as LockID(spelling & case IMP) of type string, create table

 ## IAM Role
 > we have to give access key and secret key for terraform for creating infrastruture, Here will create role and assign to